easysoft/phpmicro/Readme.EN.md

 echo "hello, this is my awesome app." .
 PHP_EOL;
 ```

-at Linux/macOS:
+On Linux/macOS:

-Note: If you downloaded micro.sfx and macOS does not let you execute it, try:
+Note for macOS users: If you've downloaded micro.sfx and macOS does not let you execute it, try:

 ```bash
 sudo xattr -d com.apple.quarantine /path/to/micro.sfx